What is Data Warehousing?

-Data warehousing is the process of collating data from multiple sources in an organization and store it in one place for further analysis, reporting and business decision making.
-Typically, organizations will have a transactional database that contains information on all day to day activities.
-Organizations will also have other data sources – third party or internal operations related.
+Data warehousing is the process of collating data from multiple sources in an organization and storing it in one place for further analysis, reporting, and business decision-making.
+Typically, organizations will have a transactional database that contains information on all day-to-day activities.
+Organizations will also have other data sources, such as third-party or internal operations.
 Data from all these sources are collated and stored in a data warehouse through an ELT or ETL process.
-The data model of the warehouse is designed such that, it is possible to combine data from all these sources and make business decisions based on them.
+The data model of the warehouse is designed so that it is possible to combine data from all these sources and make business decisions based on them.

-In this blog, we will discuss 6 most important factors and data warehouse best practices to consider when building your first data warehouse.
+In this blog, we will discuss the nine most important factors and data warehouse best practices to consider when building your first data warehouse.

-Kind of data sources and their format determines a lot of decisions in a data warehouse architecture.
+The kind of data sources and their format determine a lot of decisions in a data warehouse architecture.
 Some of the best practices related to source data while implementing a data warehousing solution are as follows.

-• Detailed discovery of data source, data types and its formats should be undertaken before the warehouse architecture design phase.
+• Detailed discovery of data sources, data types, and their formats should be undertaken before the warehouse architecture design phase.
 This will help in avoiding surprises while developing the extract and transformation logic.

 • Data sources will also be a factor in choosing the ETL framework.
-Irrespective of whether the ETL framework is custom-built or bought from a third party, the extent of its interfacing ability with the data sources will determine the success of the implementation.
+Irrespective of whether the ETL framework is custom-built or bought from a third party, the extent of its ability to interface with the data sources will determine the success of the implementation.

 On-Premise Data Warehouse